wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/production-checklist.rst

 But it clearly has some disadvantages:

 - When scaling your container for multiple nodes you will have multiple threads running the same migrations.
-And it might be a problem, since migrations do not guarantee that it will work this way.
+And it might be a problem since migrations do not guarantee that it will work this way.
 - You can perform some operations multiple times
 - Possible other evil things may happen